duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 ### Performance assessment

 We assess the performance of our agent against the baseline in terms of number of episodes needed to solve the straight lane following task.
-Concretely, the process will be as follow.
+More precisely, the process will be as follow.

 1. We train the perceptual model of the DARLA, then we train its RL agent until it is able to follow the lane in the `straight_road` map of the gym Duckietown.
-Then, we setup a straight line in a real life tiles and run the DARLA on a Duckiebot and monitor both the distance travelled along the road and its distance to the center of the lane.
+Then, we set up a straight line in a real life tiles and run the DARLA on a Duckiebot and monitor both the distance travelled along the road and its distance to the center of the lane.

 2. We train the pure RL agent for the same duration that the DARLA was and we check if it can follow the lane in the `straight_road` map.
 If it does, we do the test and measurements on the real straight line.